It’s always great when God replaces something painful with something wonderful. Or when He provides for a need in a context of desperation.

 We may feel it’s the same, but it isn’t.

-Question: What did you (or do you) learn when God takes something away from you?
+Tell me what you think: What did you (or do you) learn when God takes something away from you?
 To leave a comment, just click here.

 This post is adapted from Wayne’s book, Waiting on God: What to Do When God Does Nothing.